Conversation in The Cathedral

-Conversation in The Cathedral (original title: Conversación en La catedral) is a 1969 novel by Spanish-Peruvian writer and essayist Mario Vargas Llosa, translated by Gregory Rabassa.
+Conversation in The Cathedral (original title: Conversación en La Catedral) is a 1969 novel by Spanish-Peruvian writer and essayist Mario Vargas Llosa, translated by Gregory Rabassa.

+Plot

 One of Vargas Llosa's major works, it is a portrayal of Peru under the dictatorship of Manuel A. Odría in the 1950s, and deals with the lives of characters from different social strata.
-The ambitious narrative is built around the stories of Santiago Zavala and Ambrosio respectively; one the son of a minister, the other his chauffeur.
-A random meeting at a dog pound leads to a riveting conversation between the two at a nearby bar known as the cathedral (hence the title).
-During the encounter Zavala tries to find the truth about his father's role in the murder of a notorious Peruvian underworld figure, shedding light on the workings of a dictatorship along the way.
+The narrative is built around the stories of Santiago Zavala and Ambrosio respectively; one the son of a wealthy businessman with close ties to the Odría government, the other the businessman’s chauffeur.
+A random meeting at a dog pound leads to a riveting conversation between the two at a nearby bar known as The Cathedral (hence the title).
+During the encounter Zavala tries to find the truth about his father's role in the murder of an infamous Peruvian cabaret singer, shedding light on the workings of a dictatorship along the way.

+Background

 The protagonist of the novel, Santiago Zavala, is a student of the National University of San Marcos in Lima and an activist with the group Cahuide against the dictatorship of the government of Peru; Santiago is based on some real life experiences of Vargas Llosa, during his first years at University of San Marcos and as a member of the activist group Cahuide.
 In the novel, the protagonist Santiago Zavala depicts a pessimistic view of Peruvian society during the 1950s, at the same time he is embracing the mediocrity.
 More generally, the novel is an examination of the deep roots of corruption and failure in Peruvian politics and government during the 1950s.
 The second sentence of the English translation of the novel poses the question "At what precise moment had Peru fucked itself up?"

+Style

+The novel mixes traditional realism with the experimentation of contemporary Latin American novelists, the French Nouveau roman and the complexity of William Faulkner's narrative style.
+It is not a linear story, but a collage of conversations where the main conversation between Santiago Zavala and Ambrosio is counterpointed with other conversations that pick up other moments in time and space, resulting in a conversation that covers several decades.

+Critical reception

+Conversation In The Cathedral is considered to be one of Mario Vargas Llosa's major works that along with The Time of the Hero and The Green House established him as one of the leading authors in the Latin American Boom.